Pexels mart production 7330130

 • Defaulted debt

-If your debt becomes defaulted, Creditors often end up classifying your debt as a ‘bad debt’, or a ‘write-off’.
+If your debt defaults, creditors often end up classifying your debt as ‘bad debt’ or a ‘write-off’.
 Not always, but this does happen.
-You see, the value of that debt is no longer viewed the same way by the Creditor.
-That’s because they treat it differently in their financial accounting, it’s lost money to them.
+You see, the value of that debt is no longer viewed the same way by the creditor.
+That’s because they treat it differently in their financial accounting; it’s lost money to them.
 Any money they manage to get back is a bonus.
-That's why debt can end up being sold to a Debt Collector at a reduced rate.
+That's why debt can end up being sold to a debt collector at a reduced rate.

-Debt Collectors are believed to buy debt at somewhere between 3-10% of the actual debt value, so that’s around 3p - 10p for every pound of debt!
+Debt collectors are believed to buy debt somewhere between 3-10% of the actual debt value, so that’s around 3p - 10p for every pound of debt!

 The Real Debt Guy

-Now if you’re reading this and you haven’t been approached by the Debt Collector with an offer, you may wish to contact them first.
-However, this comes with a word of warning.
-This will put you in a vulnerable situation.
+If you’re reading this and the debt collector hasn’t approached you with an offer, you may wish to contact them first.
+However, this comes with a warning: It will put you in a vulnerable situation.

 Always communicate in writing

-You’ll see this message throughout our website, it’s one of the most important tips you’ll pick up.
-Always keep conversations with Debt Collectors in writing.
-Make sure you get confirmation of the discount offer, in writing.
+You’ll see this message throughout our website.
+It’s one of the most important tips you’ll learn: Always keep conversations with debt collectors (and creditors) in writing.
+Make sure you get confirmation of the discount offer in writing.

-This includes confirmation that once you have made the payment, the remaining amount will be written off and you will never be chased for the debt again.
-If you don’t have this written confirmation as evidence, it’s as if there is no agreement and you’re at risk of being chased for the remaining balance.
+This includes confirmation that once you have made the payment, the remaining amount will be written off, and you will never be chased for the debt again.
+If you don’t have this written confirmation as evidence, it’s as if there is no agreement, and you’re at risk of being chased for the remaining balance.
 This happens all too often.
-It’s wrong but it genuinely does happen.
+It’s wrong, but it genuinely happens.

 The Real Debt Guy's final thoughts.

-Reaching out to the Debt Collector to request a discount is a gamble and not a move to make unless you are prepared to be disappointed.
-Remember they have the upper hand if you make the first move.
+Reaching out to the debt collector to request a discount is a gamble and only a move to make if you are prepared to be disappointed.
+Remember, they have the upper hand if you make the first move.

 Simplifying complicated matters.